operator-framework/enhancements/enhancements/operator-sdk-builds-catalogs.md

 In fact, it is the only entrypoint into the world of managing catalogs, likely for adoption reasons and because these processes are largely opaque and complicated, even though the spec is not.
-While `opm` is intended for "power users" (read: those who need to manipulate catalog images), certain subcommands like `index` and its related libraries can be used fairly easily by anyone `operator-sdk` should expose functionality of `opm` in a limited and sanely-defaulted way to enable building catalog images.
+While `opm` is intended for "power users" (read: those who need to manipulate catalog images), certain subcommands like `index` and its related libraries can be used fairly easily by anyone.
+The `operator-sdk` should expose functionality of `opm` in a limited and sanely-defaulted way to enable building catalog images.

 ### Goals